ellewright/villagr/README.md

 npm i
 ```

-6. In the root of the frontend directory, create a `.env` file and add:
+6. This app is currently only avaliable in development.
+In the root of the frontend directory, create a `.env.development` file, and add:

 ```
 VITE_API_URL="http://localhost:8080/api"
-VITE_MODE="development"
 ```

 7. Run the frontend!
 In your terminal, type the command: